NitorCreations/ndt-project-template/README.md

 #### Secrets store

 You will need a solution for storing secrets like passwords, keys and certificates.
-The easiest way to achive this is to use nitor-vault.
+The easiest way to achive this is to use nameless-vault.
-Run `vault -i` to create nitor-vault stack into your AWS account.
+Run `vault -i` to create nameless-vault stack into your AWS account.
 This creates a CloudFormation stack with a KMS key and an S3 bucket where one can store and retrieve shared secters.